Ian McCulloch (singer): Career

 At the height of the Bunnymen's popularity, McCulloch earned the nickname "Mac the Mouth" due to a penchant for witty, blunt criticism of artists he deemed inferior, while proclaiming the Bunnymen's superiority.
 Targets of his observations included Bono of U2 and Julian Cope.
 More recently, in 2011, McCulloch said of Bono: "Had he been in Liverpool, he would have been laughed out of the place.
 U2 have never been liked in Liverpool.
 We know a fake when we see one."
 McCulloch said that during the early 1980s, Bono told him the Bunnymen could break America but only if they toured there for three months.
 McCulloch said: "Three months?
 I can't spend three minutes in Birkenhead without going daft, let alone America."

-In 1998, McCulloch teamed up with the Spice Girls, Tommy Scott of Space, and Simon Fowler of Ocean Colour Scene as 'England United' to record "Top of the World", the official song for Team England in the 1998 FIFA World Cup, although it fared less well than a reissue of "Three Lions".
-He enjoyed more success working as a mentor for Coldplay during the recording of their 2002 album A Rush of Blood to the Head.
+In 1998, McCulloch teamed up with Johnny Marr, the Spice Girls, Tommy Scott of Space, and Simon Fowler of Ocean Colour Scene as England United to record "(How Does It Feel to Be) On Top of the World", the official song for Team England in the 1998 FIFA World Cup.
+It was overshadowed however by "Three Lions 98" and "Vindaloo".
+He enjoyed more success working as a mentor for Coldplay during the recording of their second studio album A Rush of Blood to the Head (2002).

 In 2003, McCulloch released his third solo album Slideling and undertook a solo tour in support of the album.

 McCulloch has been a lifetime supporter of Liverpool F.C.
-In 2006, he took part in recording the team's anthem with the Bootroom Allstars – a remake of the Johnny Cash song "Ring of Fire", and was on the judging panel for the music competition Pringles Unsung.
+In 2006, he took part in recording the team's anthem with the Bootroom Allstars – a cover version of the Johnny Cash song "Ring of Fire", and was on the judging panel for the music competition Pringles Unsung.

 In 2010, McCulloch featured in a guest role on the song "Some Kind of Nothingness" by the Manic Street Preachers from their tenth album Postcards from a Young Man.

-In 2012, McCulloch released a solo LP, Pro Patria Mori and a live album Holy Ghosts in 2013.
+In 2012, McCulloch released his fourth studio album, Pro Patria Mori, as well as the live album Holy Ghosts in 2013.

+In April 2017, following news of a possible armed conflict between the United States and North Korea, McCulloch canceled a concert in Tokyo, Japan moments before showtime by leaving Japan without notifying the concert promoter.

-In October 2017, McCulloch featured on the Norwegian band A-ha's acoustic album MTV Unplugged – Summer Solstice, singing "Scoundrel Days" and "The Killing Moon".
+In October 2017, McCulloch featured on the Norwegian band a-ha's acoustic live album MTV Unplugged: Summer Solstice, singing "Scoundrel Days" and "The Killing Moon".
 The performance was recorded at Giske island in Norway in June 2017.

 Musical influences

 McCulloch has cited Lou Reed, Iggy Pop, the Doors, Leonard Cohen and particularly David Bowie as influences for his work.
-He has described Cohen's song "Suzanne" as "the perfect lyric with the perfect melody" and Bowie as "so influential and the greatest solo artist of the 20th Century in any walk of art."
+He has described Cohen's 1968 song "Suzanne" as "the perfect lyric with the perfect melody" and Bowie as "so influential and the greatest solo artist of the 20th Century in any walk of art."